 Dear Ross, if I buy a house and I plan to rent out the basement to help with my bills, will the mortgage lenders qualify me for a larger mortgage because of the extra rental income?

 The reality is most such homes around the GTA do not come with legal, conforming rental units, retrofitted to the Fire Code.
 As such, their income potential is irrelevant to your mortgage lender.
-It’s different if you have are buying a legal duplex, triplex or quadplex, so be sure you ask your real estate agent whether or not the property you wish to be confirms to code.
+It’s different if you are buying a legal duplex, triplex or quadplex, so be sure you ask your real estate agent whether or not the property you wish to buy conforms to code.